ibm-cloud-docs/openshift/openshift_storage_plan.md

 Looking to connect your cluster to an on-prem database instead?
 See [Setting up VPN connectivity to your cluster](/docs/openshift?topic=openshift-vpn#vpn).
 {: tip}

-The following image shows the options that you have in {{site.data.keyword.containerlong_notm}} to permanently store your data in a multizone cluster and make your data highly available.
+The following image shows the options that you have in Red Hat OpenShift on IBM Cloud to permanently store your data in a multizone cluster and make your data highly available.
 You can use these options in a single zone cluster, but you might not get the high availability benefits that your app requires.

 <img src="images/cs_storage_options_multizone.png" alt="High availability options for persistent storage in a multizone cluster"/>